 |Pearson PTE Academic||A minimum score of 51||A minimum score of 70|

-If you require a Tier 4 Student Visa, you will need to meet the UK Visa & Immigration requirements.
+If you require a Tier 4 Student Visa, you will need to meet the UK Visas and Immigration requirements.

 In certain circumstances the offer of a place may be conditional on an applicant undertaking additional English language tuition prior to and/or during their course.
 Failure to meet these conditions may result in the withdrawal of the applicant's offer.